microsoft/azurelinux/toolkit/docs/steamboat/building.md

 ```

 ## Booting on Hyper-V
-1. Start your Hyper-V server
+1. Start your Hyper-V Manager
-2. use `scp` to transfer your **vhdx** from your linux build machine to your windows environment
+2. Use `scp` to transfer your **vhdx** from your linux build machine to your windows environment
+3. In Hyper-V Manager, Select `Quick Create...`
+4. Select `_Local installation source` and browse to your downloaded vhdx
+5. (optionally) Set a name for your vm by opening `more options` in the bottom right of the window
+6. Uncheck the `This virtual machine will run Windows (enables Windows Secure Boot)` box.
+7. Click `Create Virtual Machine`
+8. Connect to your new VM and watch the boot take place
+9. To confirm this was booted with the uki, type `bootctl` into the terminal.
+    - This will show the current bootloader (systemd-boot, running from the renamed binary, "grubx64.efi")
+    - If you scroll down, you will see the id of the default boot loader entry is `vmlinux-uki-%{kernel-version}.azl3.efi`.
+This is the entry that was used to boot your VM.